Systems Biology Program

 Research Interests

-Specific projects in our lab can be grouped into the following general areas: 1) We study how environments with complex spatio-temporal structure modulate antibiotic-resistance fitness landscapes.
-2) We study the gene regulatory mechanisms that produce phenotypic heterogeneity in a population of genetically-identical cells.
-3) We study the interaction between mobile genetic elements, their bacterial hosts, and the environment.
+Specific projects can be grouped into three broad but connected areas.
+We study how spatio-temporally structured environments shape antibiotic-resistance fitness landscapes in microbial communities; the gene regulatory mechanisms that generate phenotypic heterogeneity in genetically identical cells; and the interactions between mobile genetic elements, their bacterial hosts, and the environment.

 rpm@ccg.unam.mx